 All employees are required to uphold and comply with the law and the Code.
 In addition, employees must adhere to corporate policies, management policies and procedures, operating procedures and industry guidelines that are applicable to their position.
-Failure to uphold and comply risks CIBC Mellon and/or its employees to serious regulatory consequences in addition to damaging CIBC Mellon's reputation.
+Failure to uphold and comply with the law and the Code could result in serious regulatory consequences to CIBC Mellon and/or its employees, in addition to damaging CIBC Mellon's reputation.